matthewlong29/PareAndFlourish_Site/_posts/2017-05-21-why-you-should-be-using-the-shapr-networking-app.md

 image:
   teaser: shapr.jpg
   feature: shapr.jpg
-  alt: "Why You Should be Using the Shapr Networking App"

 tags: shapr, shapr app, networking app, mobile networking

-comments: true
 ---

 You may have seen an advertisement on Facebook, or another platform, for the Shapr app.
 We did, and asked ourselves how this could impact our professional development.
 Staying ahead of the curve is important.
 It doesn’t always have to be difficult, out of reach, or costly.
 Thanks to technology, we can do most anything on the go.
 Shapr’s has made the same true for networking.